-(a) Event recovery and remediation, Venue and facilities hire and Visitor Information Centre revenues are generated from the parkland management and delivery of events, marketing and communications and the management of operations of the South Bank Visitor Information Centre.
-These revenues are generated throughout the year and is recognised when earned or at the date of the event.
+- (a) Event recovery and remediation, Venue and facilities hire and Visitor Information Centre revenues are generated from the operational management and delivery of events, events marketing and communications and the management of operations of the South Bank Visitor Information Centre.
+These revenues are generated throughout the year and is recognised when earned or when the event is provided over time. - (b) Sponsorship revenue represents the recognition of the sponsorship agreement bi-annual payments, whereby revenue is recognised over time in accordance with the agreement, rather than receipt of funding under AASB 1058.
+It is recognised by reference to the stage of completion by transactions. - (c) Parking revenue is generated from the use of Roma Street Car Park by Council.
+The Company received 50% of the revenue generated from the Brisbane City Council which is invoiced monthly and is recognised net of cash collected from the customers. - (d) Rental revenue represents income that arise from leasing of properties at The Garden Café, Roma Street Parklands within the areas managed by the Company.
+The Company hold properties to meet service delivery objectives rather than to earn rent or for capital appreciation.
+The rental income it drives is incidental to the purpose of holding such properties, therefore the property will not meet the definition of investment property and will be accounted for under AASB 116 Property, Plant and Equipment and accordingly, the revenue is recognised when it is earned. - (e) Other income is various revenue generated throughout the year and is recognised when it is earned.

-(b) Sponsorship revenue represents the recognition of sponsorship agreements, whereby revenue is recognised over time in accordance with the terms of the agreement, rather than receipt of funding under AASB1004.
-It is recognised evenly over the period of sponsorship.
+2022 2021

-(c) Parking revenue are generated from the Roma Street Car Park operated by the Brisbane City Council.
-The Company received 50% of the revenue generated from the meters which are invoiced monthly and is recognised net of cash collected from the customers.
+\$ \$

-(d) Rental revenue represents income that arises from the lease agreement of the commercial tenancy of the activities building at the Roma Street Parklands.
-The revenue is recognised when it is earned.
+4. COMMERCIAL ACTIVITIES - CONTRACTS WITH CUSTOMER S

-4. COMMERCIAL ACTIVITIES - CONTRACTS WITH CUSTOMERS 2021 \$ 2020 \$ Commercial revenue 1,270,322 1,286,560
+Commercial revenue 1,251,676 1,270,322